jncraton/em9/README.md

 em9 is designed to force you to use native operating system and shell features in place of embedding these features in the editor itself.
 Here are some example operations.

+## Find and replace in a file

+Don't use em9.
+I'd recommend `sed -i s/needle/replacement/`

 ## Appending content from a shell command

 Don't use em9 at all.
 Use `command >> file`.